This section doesn’t currently include any content. Add content to this section using the sidebar.

 Switching between 4.7 and Radial rigs

+PLEASE NOTE: Extender lines are not ILCA Class legal and are not listed on the website - if you want to order one please email us.
 One of the questions that we regularly get asked is how to easily adapt the outhaul system for sailors who regularly switch between 4.7 and Radial rigs.
 The foot of the 4.7 sail is about 10 inches/26cm shorter than the Radial.
 There isn’t a simple answer to this question as it depends on the type of outhaul system being used, type of clew block and also the type of inhaul bungee you are using.

 For a ‘normal’ outhaul system where the end of the thin primary line is luggage tagged to the blue plastic eye on the end of the boom, one simple way to adapt a radial/standard rig outhaul is to use a short extender strop luggage tagged to the 4.7 sail.
 This works with a clew block with a captive shackle, but not with the hook.
-The extender strop is listed on the primary lines page.

 4.7 Extender Strop